-A native of South America, spider flower will add a unique look to any border.
-The long thin stamens that protrude from the flowers look like the legs of spiders, giving the plant its common name.
-Theses stamens together with the abundant long slender pods add to the light fluffy look of the plants as they grow to 3-6’ tall.
-Tall varieties are a good choice for the back of the border, where it will attract butterflies and birds, against a fence, in large containers, and in shrub borders, filling in until the shrubs reach their mature size.
+Also called pink queen and grandfather’s whiskers, this annual is a native of South America and a member of the Cleomaceae, a family closely related to the mustard family.
+The flowers appear all season long in terminal racemes 6-8″ wide.
+Each flower has 4 clawed white, pink, rose or purple petals and six 3″ long thin stamens that protrude from the flowers and look like the legs of spiders, giving the plant its common name.
+These stamens together with the abundant long slender pods that follow as the flowers fade add to the light fluffy look of the plants as they grow to 3-6’ tall from a stout taproot.
+The palmately divided leaves are attractive but have spines at their base and produce a slightly sticky and odiferous substance that some people find objectionable.
+Tall varieties are a good choice for the back of the border, where they will attract butterflies and birds, against a fence, in large containers, and in shrub borders, filling in until the shrubs reach their mature size.
 Spider flower is easy to start from seed and reseeds itself with abandon.
-The leaves are attractive but have spines at their base and produce a slightly sticky and odiferous substance that some people find objectionable.
-These few negatives are minor compared to the high impact the beautiful flowers have in my garden and I grow it every year from seed to be sure I have a good supply to fit into the holes left by perennials as they pass their prime.
-And here’s a final tidbit: in its native habitat it is pollinated by bats!
+Great old fashioned plant and good choice for a cottage garden.

 Type: Annual (perennial in zones 8-10).

 Bloom: Large racemes of white, pink, rose, or mixed colored flowers, are borne through out the summer until frost.

 Soil: Average, light, moist, well drained, but tolerates some dryness when established.